odroe/odroe/pub/oref/README.md

 ## Installation

-Run the following command to install oref:
+Run the following command to install Oref:
 ```bash
 dart pub add oref
 ```

-Or add the following line to your pubspec.yaml file:
+Or add the following line to your `pubspec.yaml` file:

 ```yaml
 dependencies: